w3f/polkadot-wiki/docs/learn/learn-staking.md

 - verified identity
 - previous slashes

-The diagram below shows how the selection of those criteria affects reward-to-risk ratio.
+The diagram below shows how the selection of those criteria affects the reward-to-risk ratio.

 ![rewards and risks diagram](../assets/staking/Reward-risk%20nominating.png)